 - 16. This section defines prohibited payments.
 The effect is that any payment required as a condition of granting, renewing or continuing a standard occupation contract is a prohibited payment, unless it falls into one of two categories: - 17.
-The first category covers a payment by a landlord to a letting agent in respect of "lettings agency work" or "property management work" (both of which terms have the same meaning as in the Housing (Wales) Act 2014) carried out by the agent on behalf of the landlord.
+The first category covers a payment by a landlord to a letting agent in respect of "lettings work" or "property management work" (both of which terms have the same meaning as in the Housing (Wales) Act 2014) carried out by the agent on behalf of the landlord.
 This is necessary because without specifying this, the usual fees charged by agents to landlords would be prohibited, in that they are payable as a condition of the agent arranging the grant of a contract. - 18.
-The second category covers the types of payments set out in Schedule 1 (rent; security deposits; holding deposits and payments in default).
+The second category covers the types of payments set out in Schedule 1 (rent; security deposits; holding deposits; payments in default; payments in respect of council tax; payments in respect of utilities; payments in respect of a television licence and payments in respect of communication services).
 These are referred to as "permitted payments".